sheetal-ahuja/concepts/README.md

 ## **7. In-place Reversal of a Linked List**
 - Reversing a linked list using constant space.
-- Commonly asked in interview questions involving linked lists.
+- Interview questions involving linked lists are commonly asked.

 ## **8. Tree Breadth-First Search**
 - Traversing a tree level by level.
-- Useful for problems involving shortest path in an unweighted graph.
+- Useful for problems involving the shortest path in an unweighted graph.

 ## **9. Tree Depth First Search**
 - Traversing a tree by going deep along one branch before moving to another.